Content-First Design: Let the Content Determine the Design

-Content is design.
-The type of content you use.
-The tone of it.
-The length of it.
+Content is design: the type of content you use, the tone of it, the length of it.
 All of this plays a big role in shaping your user’s experience.
-By focusing on what users will consume on your site – before sketching a wire, or writing a line of code, will allow you, the creator, to focus on what really matters; delivering content to the user in a clear, concise and hopefully delightful way.
+Focusing on what users will consume on your site — before sketching a wireframe, or writing a line of code, will allow you, the creator, to focus on what really matters — delivering content to the user in a clear, concise and hopefully delightful way.

 The more you know about what will go into the site, the better you can plan the design to fit the content.
 Think of it as building a house.
 Your architect will want to know how many bedrooms you will need before starting construction.
 Try to know as much as you can before starting to design.

 If you're working on a new project, try to answer these questions:

 - What are we trying to communicate to our audience?